defenseunicorns/uds-docs/src/content/docs/security/overview.md

 **Why it matters:**

-- You can verify exactly what ships with each release.
+- You can verify exactly what ships with each release through SBOMs and CVE scans.
-- SBOMs provide evidence for compliance and downstream scanning.
 - Deterministic packages reduce drift and surprise dependencies.
-- Fully airgapped ensures you aren't pulling anything from potentially vulnerable external sources.
+- You can deploy and operate securely in offline environments without introducing “backdoor” network dependencies.
+- Supports mission-critical use cases in highly secure networks where connectivity cannot be assumed.

 **References:**
 - UDS Registry: https://registry.defenseunicorns.com/repo/public/core/versions